What is Employee Turnover?

 Involuntary turnover is when an employer chooses to terminate an employee, possibly because of poor performance, toxic behavior, or other reasons.

-While low turnover is the goal for most organizations, what constitutes low vs. high turnover can change depending on industry, job type, company size, region, and more.
+While low employee turnover is the goal for most organizations, what constitutes low vs. high turnover can change depending on industry, job type, company size, region, and more.
 For example, a fast food restaurant will likely have a higher average turnover rate than an insurance company.
 Because of the many variables affecting turnover, benchmarks for acceptable or ideal turnover vary.
-It’s important for organizations to take individual and industry-related factors into account as they pinpoint their target turnover rate, study the reasons behind their voluntary and involuntary turnover, and make changes to improve retention for their own workforce.
+It’s important for organizations to take individual and industry-related factors into account as they pinpoint their target turnover rate, study the reasons behind their voluntary and involuntary turnover, and make changes to decrease the employee turnover rate and improve retention for their own workforce.